-Heat pumps are high in the public eye in Oceania as an energy-saving heating and cooling system.
+Heat pumps are promoted heavily in New Zealand as an energy-saving heating and cooling system.

 They comprise a compressor unit mounted on an external wall which draws outside air through a heat exchanger to warm or chill a refrigerant.

 This refrigerant is then piped to each of the distribution units within the house where further heat exchange occurs with the house’s internal air to either cool the air in summer or warm the air in winter.